RealCifer/FinanceApp/README.md

 ## Overview

 This project focuses on simplifying financial management by presenting key information in a structured and visually clear manner.
-It emphasizes usability, responsiveness, and meaningful data representation.

 ---